cadet/CADET-RDM/README.md

         write_data_to_file(data, output_filepath)

         analysis_results = analyse_data(data)
-        figure_path=repo.output_data("analysis/regression.png")
+        figure_path = repo.output_data("analysis/regression.png")
         plot_analysis_results(analysis_results, figure_path)

 ```

 #### Sharing Results

 To share your project code and results with others, you need to create remote repositories on e.g.
 [GitHub](https://github.com/) or GitLab.
 You need to create a remote for both the _project_ repo and the
 _results_ repo.